TopicalTom/OrthoConsult/README.md

 <br />

-### MVP Features & Task Flow
+### Service Blueprint

-Based on this overarching constaint, my focus for this project was in building out the basic functionality for this platform that would enable my client to continue providing their services should their contract end.
-Based on our talks on their business, the minimum functionality for this would rely on client-facing touchpoints with the following task flow which I have listed under the touchpoints they would most likely fall under.
+My focus for this project was in building out the basic functionality for this platform that would enable my client to continue providing their services should their contract end.
+Based on our talks on their business, the minimum functionality for this would rely on client-facing touchpoints with the following task flow.

-[image of the following]
+[image of service blueprint]
-1. Website: Contextualize Service
-2. Website: Sign Up Clients
-2a.
-Website: Sign In Client
-3. Dashboard: Account Overview (Ask verification)
-4. Email -> Verify Client Email
-5. Evaluation Form: Collect Data / Records
-6. Dashboard: Display Provided Case Details
-7a.
-Email -> Get invoice notice
-7b.
-Dashboard -> Complete payment button
-8. Stripe: Handle Payment processing
-9: Dashboard: Display Case (updated status)
-10a: Email -> Notification for Case Feedback + Direct Download
-10b: Dashboard -> Click Download Feedback

 <br />